 The wonderful week concluded with a huge weeding and planting frenzy both in our classroom, outdoor areas and at the front of our school.
 Parents were invited in to plant alongside their children.
 We planted some vegetables in re-used pallets at the front of the school grounds and hope to have some carrots, lettuce and French beans before long!

-We held our Book Week from 2nd - 6th March and the aim of the week was to raise the profile of reading and love of books amongst the children.
+The aim of the book week was to raise the profile of reading and love of books among the children.

 The staff planned a host of fun activities and challenges to engage the children in reading and writing about a variety of books.
 Here is a sample of some of the events that took place during the week.